Ibaronch/BESTFIT/README.md

 V1.1
 Ivano Baronchelli 2018
 BESTFIT is an IDL based function developed to fit photometric data using a collection of template models of star spectra.
-The method used is based on the χ 2 minimization procedure.
+The method used is based on the χ 2 minimization technique.
 Chosing among a collection of models (internal or supplied by the users), BESTFIT computes the spectral model that better fits the input photometric data.
 BESTFIT also predicts the expected flux in a users-selected photometric filter (or at a given wavelength).
 This can be